 1. All RYLA youth voluntarily participated in evaluation processes to measure the impact and effectiveness of the program on youth participants.

-2 Participants were able to identify issues about climate change that were not evident in their everyday news or immediate environment.
+2 Participants were able to identify issues about climate change that was not evident in their everyday news or immediate environment.
 For example, it is perhaps not common knowledge to a young person that an “evacuation plan” is immediately linked to the effects of climate change.
 Therefore it seems evident that participants gained in-depth knowledge about the factors and possible impacts on climate change as it relates to their specific community.

 3. Participants’ self-identified new skills and leadership characteristics typically aligned with those attributed to community leaders.